 Definitive Holdsworth historian Norman Kilgariff recounts how the then-free distribution extended beyond cycling apparel into componentry.
 The 1930 edition shows a small selection of tires, brakes and pedals accompanying the more traditional company offerings of clothing, saddlebags and camping items.
 These items were available for purchase at four different locations in the London metropolitan area.

 Constructed using traditional coal and bellows methods, the frames were an instant hit among satisfied everyday riders.
 By 1934 the Holdsworth catalog included seven single and two tandem models.
-Names like Cyclone and Stelvio were introduced to the cycling lexicon, as were Hurricane and Typhoon.
+Aggressive names like Cyclone and Stelvio were introduced to the cycling lexicon, as were Hurricane, Tornado and Typhoon.

 While club riders failed to connect with the brands’ products, the masses kept buying them up.
 This populist momentum carried into World War Two, helped by a diversified product line and hard work at the factory.